thunderbird/webext-annotated-schemas-generator/README.md

 =======

 ```
-   --compat                   - Path to the thunderbird webextension compatibility
-                                data module (will become obsolete once released as
-                                an npm module).
    --manifest_version=number  - The requested manifest version of the schema
                                 files.
 Allowed values are "2" and "3".
    --output=path              - Path of a folder to store the processed schema